Sailing Instructions for Handicap Dinghy Racing Events

 The time limit will be set by the OD at the race briefing.

-Race Abandonment shall be indicated by Light Signal (Green and Yellow) and Two Sound Signals.
+Race Abandonment shall be indicated by Flag N or Light Signal (Green and Yellow) and Three Sound Signals.

 Penalties for infringements shall be as follows:-